Frosh Trip Coordinator Positions Summer 2020

 The OA Frosh Trip is the largest outdoor orientation program in the country.
-It takes a lot of preparation to send 600 frosh and 200 leaders into the outdoors for a week each September.
-Outdoor Action is hiring OA Leaders to work full-time next summer from the week after graduation through Frosh Trip.
-It's a great opportunity to learn how one of the country's largest outdoor orientation program works behind the scenes, develop your trip planning skills, spend time in the outdoors, and contribute something really important to OA and to the Class of 2023.
+It takes a lot of preparation to send 600 frosh and 200 leaders into the outdoors for a week each August.
+Outdoor Action is hiring OA Leaders to work full-time throughout the summer as Frosh Trip Coordinators.
+It's a great opportunity to learn how one of the country's largest outdoor orientation program works behind the scenes, develop your trip planning skills, spend time in the outdoors, and contribute something really important to OA and to the Class of 2024.
 Previous Frosh Trip Coordinators agree that a summer with OA is unlike anything else, in terms of both your impact on the campus community and your own personal development as a leader.
 After the conclusion of Frosh Trip, we hope you'll agree with them that "this is the most rewarding summer experience I've ever had."

 Frosh Trip Coordinators (FTC)